Seyi-24/LITA_Capstone_Project-1/README.md

 *Product Quantity Sold:*

-- Hats top the list with 1,991 units sold, demonstrating popularity.
+- Hats top the list with 15,929 units sold, demonstrating popularity.
-- Gloves and Socks tie for the lowest with 1,484 units sold, suggesting opportunities to boost sales.
+- Jackets has the lowest with 5,452 units sold, suggesting opportunities to boost sales.

 ### visualizations